-Our cash and cash equivalents as of December 31, 2013 was \$58.4 million compared to \$67 million as of December 31, 2012.
-Our positive cash flow from continuing operating activities was approximately \$16.4 million and \$20 million in years ended December 31, 2013 and 2012, respectively.
-If we do not generate sufficient cash from operations in the future, our cash balance will decline and the unavailability of cash could have a material adverse effect on our business, operating results and financial condition.
+Our cash and cash equivalents as of December 31, 2014 was \$27.7 million compared to \$58.4 million as of December 31, 2013.
+Our negative cash flow from continuing operating activities was approximately \$16.2 million in the year ended December 31, 2014, compared to a positive cash flow from continuing operating activities of \$16.4 million in the year ended December 31, 2013.
+The decline in our cash flow from operating activities is mainly attributable to our investments in projects in Peru and Colombia.
+If we do not generate sufficient cash from operations in the future, including from our large-scale projects, our cash balance will decline and the unavailability of cash could have a material adverse effect on our business, operating results and financial condition